 So many Fantastic Beaches on your doorstep

-For many of our guests Croyde Bay beach, just across the dunes from the Resort, simply has everything you need for your holiday.
+For many of our guests, Croyde beach, which is just over the dunes from the Resort, simply has everything you need for your holiday.
 Acres of golden sand and dunes, rock pools, and some fun waves when it’s time to play in the surf.

 Very close by, either side of Croyde Bay, there are three more amazing beaches that are well worth a visit.